What a tax representative has to do

 What a tax representative has to do at the tax office:

-- Avoid to go to the tax office during the "tax return(確定申告)" period which is normally between mid-Feb and mid-Mar(mid-Apr for 2020) as it is the busiest season at the tax office and the procedure which you are required to do can be processed even out of this period.
+- Avoid going to the tax office during the "tax return(確定申告)" period which is normally between mid-Feb and mid-Mar(mid-Apr for 2020) as it is the busiest season at the tax office and the procedure which you are required to do can be processed even out of this period.

 - Make sure to claim the 20% tax within 5 years since the Lump-Sum Withdrawal Payment has been made.